 I absolutely LOVE how these DIY rainbow peg dolls turned out.
 My daughter plays with them non-stop while chatting away with them.

-These are also easy to set up as a color matching activity.
-Each box acts as a container for each family and doubles as a container for color matching.
-You can also match up the separate body types for another type of matching game.
+They are also super easy to set up as a color matching activity.
+Each box acts as a container for each different colored peg doll family and doubles as a container for color matching.
+You can also have the kids match up the different body types for another fun matching game.

-- Hygloss Assorted Wooden People (Contains enough peg dolls for this project and others listed below.)
+- Wooden Peg Dolls (Contains enough peg dolls for this project and others listed below.)

 - Acrylic Paint